10 Colorful Facts About the Gorgeous Ladies of Wrestling

 9. PIA ZADORA MAY HAVE KILLED IT.

 While GLOW was a modest ratings success, none of the cast was asked back following the fourth season.
 The abrupt ending was reportedly the result of financier and Riviera hotel owner Meshulam Riklis withdrawing his participation in the project at the behest of his then-wife, entertainer Pia Zadora.
-(The GLOW property is currently owned by former performer Ursula Hayden, who portrayed Babe the Farmer’s Daughter on the original series and is acting as a consultant on the upcoming Netflix series.)
+(The GLOW property is currently owned by former performer Ursula Hayden, who portrayed Babe the Farmer’s Daughter on the original series and is a consultant on the Netflix series.)

 10. FANS CAN WRESTLE “HOLLYWOOD” FOR A REASONABLE FEE.